Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 1 - Simple Storage/Lesson4.md

 >> `pure:` Cannot read or modify state variables.

 3. 📕 In which circumstances a pure function will incur gas costs?
+- Answer

+>> A pure function costs gas when called in a transaction but not when read-only.

 4. 📕 Explain what a scope is and provide an example of an incorrect scope.